hackclub/hackclub/workshops/javascript_typing_test/README.md

 If there is a backspace needed, we only execute code if the ```key``` is a backspace.
 We do this so that our program doesn't continue when a backspace is needed.
 After doing the appropriate check for space or letter, we change the color to `black` if it's a letter, and `transparent` if it's a space. `transparent` is the default `backgroundColor` and `black` is the default color in our case.
 This resets the colors back to normal.
 Finally we reset the ```backspaceNeeded``` variable if the key pressed was indeed a backspace.

 At the end we make sure that if the current position has been incremented to ```textArr.length```, we stop the timer function by doing `clearInterval(repeat)`.
 This takes the `setInterval()` method's variable `repeat` that we assigned, and stops it from repeating.
 We finally call our ```handleEnd()``` function to show the results.
-Since array indexes reference **one more than the index value** having an index equivalent to the array's length would reference a non-existant value.
+Since array indexes reference **one more than the index value** having an index equivalent to the array's length would reference a non-existent value.
 Therefore we know that we have reached the end of the program.

 #### Section 4:
-Now we need to add the final segement of our code: the ```handleEnd()``` function.
+Now we need to add the final segment of our code: the ```handleEnd()``` function.
 This function calculates the results, modifies the HTML, and changes the display properties that hide the results.
 Add this at the end:
 ```javascript
 function handleEnd() {
     let wpm = Math.floor(textArr.length / 5 / (currentTime / 60));